About Bill Cameron

-I’m the author of gritty mysteries featuring Skin Kadash.
+I’m the author of gritty, adult mysteries featuring Skin Kadash.
 My short stories have appeared in Alfred Hitchcock’s Mystery Magazine, Killer Year, Portland Noir, First Thrills, Deadly Treats, and West Coast Crime Wave.
 In 2012, my novel County Line received the Spotted Owl for Best Northwest Mystery.
 My next book, the young adult mystery Property of the State, will be available from The Poisoned Pencil in 2016.
 I am currently at work on an adult mystery set in the Oregon High Desert.

 Critically-acclaimed mystery novelist Bill Cameron is the author of the dark, gritty mysteries County Line, Day One, Chasing Smoke and Lost Dog—featuring irascible Portland homicide cop Skin Kadash.
 In a starred-review of the 2012 Spotted Owl Award winning County Line, Publishers Weekly said, “Contemporary sharp-edged noir doesn’t get much better than Cameron’s mournful novel featuring ex-cop Skin Kadash.”
 And Library Journal called County Line, “A perfect fit for Archie Mayor and William Kent Krueger fans.”